History of State Bank of India

-- In March, State Bank of India (SBI) has removed its requirement of keeping a minimum balance in the saving bank account (SB).
+- In March, the State Bank of India (SBI) has removed its requirement of keeping a minimum balance in the saving bank account (SB).

 - In March, Sanjeev Nautiyal has been re-appointed as the MD and CEO of SBI Life Insurance Company.

-- In April, State Bank of India has listed its green bonds worth $100 million on India International Exchange Limited’s (INX) Global Securities Market Green Platform (GSM).
+- In April, the State Bank of India has listed its green bonds worth $100 million on India International Exchange Limited’s (INX) Global Securities Market Green Platform (GSM).

 - In April, BSNL and SBI have jointly launched Bharat InstaPay, a UPI-based payment platform, to allow all partners of BSNL to buy services for sale.